Does My Building Need an Oregon BPS Energy Audit?

 Next Steps If Your Building Must Comply

 The good news: you have time to plan.
-Buildings with 2028 deadlines should begin preliminary steps in 2025 or early 2026.
-Buildings with 2030 deadlines can proceed somewhat more leisurely, but early action provides significant financial and logistical advantages.
+Buildings with 2028 deadlines should begin action in 2026.
+Buildings with 2030 deadlines can proceed more leisurely but shouldn’t wait until 2029 to start.

 Get Professional Guidance on Your Compliance Status

-If you’re uncertain about whether your building must comply, or if you’re navigating complex circumstances such as multiple properties or recent renovations, seeking professional guidance is worthwhile.
+If you’re uncertain about whether your building must comply, or if you’re navigating complex circumstances such as multiple properties, mixed-use occupancy, recent renovations, or industrial process loads, seeking professional guidance is worthwhile.
 The cost of a brief consultation with a BPS compliance expert is minimal compared to the risk of missing a deadline or failing to understand your obligations.

 Dedicated to helping Oregon contractors and property owners navigate building codes and compliance requirements with clarity and confidence.